marealtors/pyramco/README.md

 # field_type.py
 What field type is { some field } and does it exist?
 Tests for the type AND existence of a given custom field, requirements same as previous script

+# multi_search.py
+A multi-search input box that finds contacts by matching a name, email, or NRDS ID, or any string contained in one